LearningToBurn/LearningToBurn.github.io/_lessons/Do/Keeping safe while burning.md

 ### Remember your Primary Objective

-Firefighters in the have a series of Standard Orders to keep themselves and their crews safe.
+Firefighters have a series of Standard Orders to keep themselves and their crews safe.

 In the US, Standard Order #00 is “Get home safe to our families”